PlayStation Vita Review

 The group-messaging app allows you to send a message to a single or multiple users at the same time.
 Simply type in the name you want to send it to or select using your Friends List and type your message.
 If the message is viewed on a PlayStation 3, it will have a note at the bottom that the message was sent from a PS Vita device — just like the default note when using a cellphone's email device.
 It may seem like an insignificant addition, but when testing I got a reply from someone on a PS3 saying how epic it was to see that it mentions it was sent from a PS Vita.

 Trophy whores have no fear; all PS Vita games have trophies in them from Day 1.
 The trophies earned however can only be seen on a PS Vita device and do not show on the PS3, but hopefully it will be unified in a patch very shortly.
-On the Vita, there are 2 trophy lists you can view: one just for Vita games, and 1 containing all the account’s trophies including those on the PS3.
+On the Vita, there are 2 trophy lists you can view: one just for Vita games, and one containing all the account's trophies including those on the PS3.
 When syncing trophies to the server, it takes much less time than it does on the PS3.

 How does it feel in the palm of your hands?